This site is intended for health professionals only

 GP partner, Brighton Health and Wellbeing Centre

-Dr Samuel Hall became a GP after a career as a hospital consultant.
+Sam qualified in London in 1993, and became a GP after a 15 year career as a hospital consultant.

-He has several areas of interest in general practice including women’s health and (peri)menopause, hormone treatment for trans people, mental health & wellbeing, and an interest in food as medicine.
+He has several areas of interest in general practice including women’s health, trans affirming care, food as medicine, neurodivergence and trauma informed practice.

 chief medical officer of Manchester and Trafford Local Care Organisations